SEBA-Smart-Services/medusa-data-importer/README.md

 # medusa-data-importer
-import site data into medusa db
+Background service that imports data into the Medusa DB from S3.

-the script runs as medusa-data-import.service, using a loop. csv files are downloaded from the medusa-site-data S3 bucket, imported into the medusa database, then deleted on the bucket. these must be in folders with the naming structure: SITEID_xxxxx
+The python script runs as `medusa-data-import.service`, using a loop with a configurable delay time.

+CSV files are downloaded from the medusa-site-data S3 bucket, imported into the medusa database, then deleted on the bucket.
+These must be in folders with the naming structure: `SITEID_xxxxx` and filename `SITEID_TABLENAME_xxxxx.csv`.

-config settings are taken from the same file as medusa
+Config settings are taken from the same files as medusa, and are downloaded before running the service in the same manner (via medusa-config.service)